Oceania windfall: $30m development margin expected at new $90m Browns Bay project

 Oceania was building more care suites than other operators, he said: "It will be in future 60 per cent care suites and 40 per cent independent living."
 Now, Oceania offers 40 per cent care suites to 60 per cent independent living.

-The business is developing in St Heliers' on its Waimarie St which it bought from interests associated with Greg Olliver.
-A further approximately $60m would be spent there, Gasparich said, anticipating much the same spectacular one-off development margin as at Browns Bay.
+The business is developing in St Heliers on its Waimarie St site which it bought from interests associated with Greg Olliver.
+A further $60m or so would be spent there, Gasparich said, anticipating much the same spectacular development margin as at Browns Bay.

 Gasparich said the company originally had the capacity for 2500 new units in its land bank and built 272 new units in the 2018 financial year.